Quantum Area Fluctuations from Gravitational Phase Space: Gravitational Phase Space

 \section{Gravitational Phase Space}

 In this section, we discuss the simplified gravitational phase space induced on a stretched horizon, focusing on the spin-$0$ sector only.
 In Section~\ref{ssec:kinematic}, we construct the kinematic phase space without imposing the Raychaudhuri constraint and derive the Poisson brackets.
-The Raychaudhuri constraint is then imposed in Section~\ref{ssec:raychau}, allowing us to construct the constrained phase space and derive the Dirac brackets.
+This phase space has been previously studied, for instance in \cite{Hopfmuller:2016scf, Hopfmuller:2018fni, Freidel:2022vjq, Freidel:2024emv}.
+Next, we extend beyond their analysis by imposing the Raychaudhuri constraint in Section~\ref{ssec:raychau}, which allows us to construct the constrained phase space and derive the Dirac brackets.